Badges acknowledge and encourage expert contributors to provide helpful product reviews and answers.

 Valid image types are PNG, GIF, or JPG.
 Badge images must be a minimum of 50px in height (maximum of 100px) and have a minimum width-to-height ratio of 1:1 (maximum 6:1).
 The badge will display on the submission form at 25px high for retina display.

-To enable badging, contact Bazaarvoice Client Care .
+To enable badging, contact Bazaarvoice Support .
 Open a case and specify whether you want to display an actual graphic badge or if you want to display the context data value.

-- Your client care representative will set expectations and route the case to the client delivery team for scoping.
+- Your Support representative will set expectations and route the case to the client delivery team for scoping.

-- The Bizaarvoice implementation team will set up badging.
+- The Bazaarvoice implementation team will set up badging.

 - You should test badging against your staging environment before going live.